 They’ve been dating since 1880 and now, after 139 years Bardstown, Kentucky, the “Bourbon Capital of the World®” and the Kentucky Distillers’ Association put a ring on it and made it official.
 Bardstown is now an Official Gateway Sponsor of the world famous Kentucky Bourbon Trail.

 The Kentucky Distillers’ Association started the Kentucky Bourbon Trail in 1999.
 Since then tourism in the state has grown as the world’s thirst for bourbon knowledge has grown.
 The latest data shows Bourbon tourists made a record 1.4 million distillery stops throughout the state in 2018 – a 370% increase over the last 10 years.
 Those visitors are split between the larger heritage distilleries which saw over 1 million visitors while the Kentucky Bourbon Trail Craft Tour saw 340,000 distillery stops, the most since its founding in 2012.

-Bardstown is home to eight Kentucky Bourbon Trail and Kentucky Bourbon Trail Craft Tour participating distilleries including:
+The Bardstown and Nelson County area offers eight Kentucky Bourbon Trail and Kentucky Bourbon Trail Craft Tour stops including: